PrasadGadekar101/Basics/README.md

 # Basics
-General purpose functions used in the developed application
+General purpose functions used in my applications.